Differential privacy statistical inference for a directed graph network model with covariates: Numerical Analyses

 \subsection{A data example}

-We use as an example the network of 71 lawyers in the Lazega dataset [\cite{lazega2001collegial}], downloaded from \href{https://www.stats.ox.ac.uk/~snijders/siena/Lazega\_lawyers\_data.htm}{https://www.stats.ox.ac.uk/~snijders/siena/Lazega\_lawyers\_data.htm}.
-The dataset is derived from a web study of corporate law partnerships conducted by a corporate law firm (SG$\&$R) in the northeastern United States from 1988 to 1991.
-It consisted of a network measurement among the firm's 71 lawyers (partners and employees) who were asked to name lawyers they had worked with in depth over the past year.
-In addition, the dataset collects the attributes of individual lawyers, including formal identity, gender, office location, years of service, age, practice, and law school.
-Here, we regard $71$ lawyers as $71$ nodes marked as $1,\dots,71$, and the value of edge $(i,j)$ is $1$ to indicate that lawyer $i$ believes that there is a deep cooperative relationship with lawyer $j$, otherwise the value of edge $(i,j)$ is $0$.
-Each node in the dataset has 7 attributes, which are formal identity (1=partner; 2=Employee); Gender (1=male; 2=female); Office location (1=Boston; 2=Hartford; 3=Providence); Years of service in the company; Age; Practice (1=litigation; 2=company); Law Schools (1: Harvard University, Yale University; 2: University of California; 3: Other).
+As an example, we use the Lazega dataset of 71 lawyers\cite{lazega2001collegial} , which can be downloaded from \href{https://www.stats.ox.ac.uk/~snijders/siena/Lazega\_lawyers\_data.htm}{https://Lazega\_lawyers\_data.htm}.
+This dataset is derived from a web-based study on corporate law partnerships conducted by SG\&R, a corporate law firm located in the northeastern United States, between 1988 and 1991.
+It comprises network measurements of the firm’s 71 lawyers (including partners and employees), who were surveyed to identify which peers they had sought professional advice in the past year.(The advice was not simply technical advice, but advice that helped them handle their cases correctly and make the right decisions).
+Besides, the dataset gathers attribute information pertaining to individual lawyers, including formal identity, gender, office location, years of service in the company, age, practice, and law school.
+Here, we regard $71$ lawyers as $71$ nodes marked as $1,\dots,71$, and the value of edge $(i,j)$ is $1$ to indicate that lawyer $i$ consulted with lawyer $j$ and received professional advice, otherwise the value of edge $(i,j)$ is $0$.
+Each node in the dataset has 7 attributes, which are: Formal identity (1=partner; 2=employee); Gender (1=male; 2=female); Office location (1=Boston; 2=Hartford; 3=Providence); Years of service in the company; Age; Practice (1=litigation; 2=company); Law Schools (1: Harvard University, Yale University; 2: University of California; 3: Other).
 We denote the property of each node $i$ as $X_i=(x_{i1},x_{i2},\dots,x_{i7})$.
-The covariate $Z_{ij}$ that defines the edge $(i,j)$, is a property function with respect to nodes $i$ and $j$.
-For categorical variables, $Z_{ijk}=1$ if the $k$-th attribute of $i$ and $j$ is the same, otherwise $Z_{ijk}=-1$, and for continuous variables, we use the absolute distance $Z_{ijk}=|x_{ik}-x_{jk}|$.
-We show a directed network diagram of the dataset containing gender and law schools in Figure \ref{fig-4}.
-The size of the node is proportional to the out- degree (in-degree) of node, corresponding to (a) and (b).
-Respectively. in (a), the colors represent different genders (red for men, blue for women), and in (b), colors represent different law schools (green for Harvard, Yale, pink for UC, and orange for other institutions).
+The covariance \(Z_{ij}\) of edge \((i,j)\) is defined as a function of the attributes of nodes \(i\) and \(j\): for categorical variables, if the \(k\)th attribute of nodes \(i\) and \(j\) is identical, then \(Z_{ijk}=1\); otherwise, \(Z_{ijk}=-1\).
+For continuous variables, \(Z_{ijk}\) takes the absolute distance \(|x_{ik}-x_{jk}|\).
+Figure \ref{fig-4} illustrates a directed network diagram of the dataset containing gender and law school information, where node sizes are proportional to out-degree (Figure (a)) and in-degree (Figure (b)), respectively.
+In Figure (a), colors distinguish gender (red for males, blue for females), while Figure (b) uses colors to distinguish law schools (green for Harvard and Yale, pink for University of California, orange for other institutions).